Want a yacht with cutting-edge design & ground-breaking technology?

 So now with more than enough room for multiple headsail options, staysails and inner jibs (which are all customizable) and a mainsail that is large enough to meet today’s racing requirements, the Shogun 43 is ready to take the lead.

 Specifically designed to be light in the water, the Shogun 43’s hull, deck, rig, rudders and even most parts of the interiors have been made entirely from carbon to ensure a low overall weight.
 Even the keel fin has been moulded from carbon, with the weight added to the keel bulb to allow for more stability and speed when sailing in higher winds and larger sails.
 The merge of the hull and deck is also done differently.
 Instead of placing the entire deck onto the hull and merge it a the shearline, the Shogun’s hull has the bottom structure, the hull and sidedeck laminated as one unit to ensure a stronger and stiffer structure.
 This also give a smooth and rounded shearline.
-With a stronger structure, the structure in the bulkheads are no linger as important, allowing the interiors to open up and feel more spacious.
+With a stronger structure, the structure in the bulkheads is no longer as important, allowing the interiors to open up and feel more spacious.
 The entire hull is moulded as one, with a seamless centreline.
 The cabintop and cockpit gets moulded as one unit and laminated onto the sidedeck.
 All carbon composites are built through our partnership with composite experts Vaxholm Komposite, Marstrom Composite and Linjett Yachts.

 And the attention to detail and new technology does not end with the Shogun 43’s structure – the interior design and teak decking finishes have also been re-imagined with performance and comfort in mind.